ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Snow likely.
-Cloudy, with a high near 21.
-North northeast wind around 12 mph, with gusts as high as 21 mph.
+Cloudy, with a high near 18.
+North northeast wind around 12 mph, with gusts as high as 20 mph.
 Chance of precipitation
          is 70%.
 New snow accumulation of less than one inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Snow.
 Cloudy.
-Low around 10, with temperatures rising to around 12 overnight.
-Wind chill values as low as 0.
-North northeast
+Low around 10, with temperatures rising to around 13 overnight.
+Wind chill values as low as -1.
+North wind around
-         wind around 12 mph, with gusts as high as 22 mph.
+         12 mph, with gusts as high as 22 mph.
 Chance of precipitation is 100%.
 New snow accumulation of 4 to 8 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">